jedld/natural_20.py/README.md

 ## DieRoll Class Usage

 The `DieRoll` class provides a powerful and flexible way to handle dice rolls within tabletop RPGs and similar games.
 Below are examples on how to utilize this class effectively in your game sessions.
+It also parses the same die roll string format presented in DnD books and materials.

 ### Basic Usage